kubetoolsca/krs/README.md

 # Kubetools Recommender System(a.k.a Krs)

-A Python-based Kubetools Recommender system for your Kubernetes cluster.
+A GenAI-powered Python-based Kubetools Recommender system for your Kubernetes cluster.

 # Table of Contents